10 ways to run a high-income business from the road

 8. Rely on Outsourcing

 Alongside your automation efforts, you might also consider outsourcing daily tasks.
 It can be helpful to find a person or company to help you and your staff handle the daily and weekly administrative tasks that might otherwise bog you down.
-Duties such as payroll, accounting, data entry, and bookkeeping can easily be delegated to an outside company.
+Duties such as payroll software, accounting, data entry, and bookkeeping can easily be delegated to an outside company.

 Outsourcing can help benefit your high-income business in several ways.
 First, many bedrock operational tasks rely on a solid, uninterrupted internet connection — which, as was mentioned earlier, is a luxury you can’t be sure you'll always have while traveling.